-A snapshot of the key factors driving the performance of markets and your funds last month
+A snapshot of the key factors driving the performance of markets and your funds in April 2019

 All Fund returns below are after fees & before tax